mialkin-old/dictionary/README.md

 # Dictionary

 1. Install [Docker Desktop](https://docs.docker.com/get-docker/) on your computer.
-2. Create a new `dictionary` folder for storing application files.
+2. Create a new `dictionary` folder for storing application files:

 ```bash
 cd
 mkdir dictionary
 ```

-3. Inside the folder create a docker-compose.yml file with the following text inside:
+3. In text editor create `docker-compose.yml` file with the following text:

 ```yaml
 version: "3.8"